kylegendy/documentParser/README.md

 - [ ] Decide if wordCount should only include valid trie words or any that and all that is within file.

 - [ ] Determine structure for valid words list that can be saveable/loadable and customizeable

+- [ ] Potentially benefitial to abstract DirFile class, allowing for modular structure in case I change how I'm keying my files (ie not using words anymore).